dwang1223/NBA-data/README.md

-First you need change the src\main\resources\config.properties to your own setting
+First you need change the src\main\resources\config.properties to your own setting.

 For example: